MERIDIAN, Miss. (WTOK) - The city of Meridian is hosting a major celebration for its own David Ruffin, legendary lead singer of The Temptations.

-Ruffin's is the voice you remember from hits like "My Girl" and "Ain't Too Proud to Beg".
+Ruffin's voice is the one you remember from hits like "My Girl" and "Ain't Too Proud to Beg".

 The unveiling will be followed by a street parade led by the famous “Sonic Boom of the South”.
 Jackson State University's marching band will travel to the corner of 8th Street and 24th Avenue where David Ruffin Boulevard will be unveiled by the city of Meridian at 12 noon.

-“We are proud to honor this music legend with a street being named after one of the greatest R&B singers of all time, and we want to invite family and friends to Meridian for a day of celebrating his career,” said Mayor Percy Bland in a news release.
+“We are proud to honor this music legend with a street being named after one of the greatest R&B singers of all time, and we want to invite family and friends to Meridian for a day of celebrating his career,” said Mayor Percy Bland at the time the celebration was announced.

 Schedule of events: